CameronSchafer/CamJam-Games/Mobile Privacy Policy.md

 ### Children's Privacy

 The App is not directed at children under the age of 13.
 We do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian and believe that your child has provided us with personal information, please contact us at [INSERT CONTACT INFORMATION].
+If you are a parent or guardian and believe that your child has provided us with personal information, please contact us at camschaf1+info@gmail.com.

 ### Changes to this Privacy Policy